Alejogb1/job-board/blog-data/how-do-i-list-all-containers-created-by-docker-compose-up.md

 id: "how-do-i-list-all-containers-created-by-docker-compose-up"
 ---

-Okay, let's tackle this.
-Funny enough, this is a question that takes me back a bit.
+,  Funny enough, this is a question that takes me back a bit.
 I remember a particularly challenging deployment a few years ago where I needed to meticulously track down container lifecycles managed by docker-compose.
 It quickly became apparent that knowing *exactly* how to list the spawned containers was crucial.
 The 'docker ps' command alone isn’t sufficient; you need that added layer of understanding about the relationship docker-compose creates.

 The core issue here is understanding that `docker-compose up` doesn’t simply launch containers with random names.
 It prefixes them, linking them directly back to the project and service definition within your `docker-compose.yml` file.
 This prefixing mechanism is key to correctly identifying containers belonging to a specific compose setup.